 Using metaphors to help you sit still during meditation

 Metaphors can help you sit still and concentrate during meditation.
-This involves using visual ideas playing out in your mind so that you enter a mental state of flow (AKA alpha state) — this is where your awareness of surroundings and time vanishes.
+This involves using visual ideas playing out in your mind so that you enter a mental state of flow (AKA alpha state) — I wrote about the science behind it.
+This is where your awareness of surroundings and time vanishes.
 It’s a deep state of relaxation, which I cover in my article on what the alpha state feels like.

 In Practical Meditation, Dienstmann offers 10 metaphors to help you sit still and intensify your focus.